Fixed Parameter Approximations for k-Center Problems in Low Highway Dimension Graphs: The fixed-parameter approximation algorithm

 There are at most $n \choose 2$ possible values for $\opt$ that need to be tried by the outermost loop, one for every pair of vertices.
 Hence the only steps of \autoref{alg_main} that incur exponential running times are when guessing $H$ and~$H'$ and when filling the table $\mathbb{T}$ of the dynamic program for the \pname{Set Cover} problem.
 These steps are only performed for shortest path covers of size at most $ks$ due to \autoref{alg:skip}.
 Since we explicitly exclude the hubs in $H$ when choosing~$H'$, each hub of a shortest path cover can either be in $H$, in $H'$, or in none of them when trying all possibilities.
 Hence this gives $3^{ks}$ possible outcomes.
 Filling the table $\mathbb{T}$ takes $O(2^{ks}\cdot n^{O(1)})$ time according to \autoref{thm:set-cover-dp}, while retrieving an optimum solution for $H'$ in \autoref{alg:set-C3} can be done in constant time.
 Thus the total running time to compute a $3/2$-approximation is $O(3^{ks}\cdot n^{O(1)})$.
-If the input graph has highway dimension~$h$, \citet{abraham2011vc} show how to compute $O(\log h)$-approximations of shortest path covers in polynomial time, if shortest paths have unique lengths.
-The latter can be assumed by slightly perturbing the edge lengths such that all distances are distorted by less than the difference between any two shortest path lengths.
-This way, any $c$-approximation in the perturbed instance also is a $c$-approximation in the original instance.
+If the input graph has highway dimension~$h$, \citet{abraham2011vc} show how to compute $O(\log h)$-approximations of shortest path covers in polynomial time if shortest paths have unique lengths.
+The latter can be assumed by slightly perturbing the edge lengths in such a way that any $3/2$-approximation in the perturbed instance also is a $3/2$-approximation in the original instance.
 Therefore we can set $s=O(h\log h)$ during the execution of our algorithm.
 If there is an oracle that gives locally $h$-sparse shortest path covers for each scale, then we can set $s=h$ instead.
 Thus the claimed running times follow. \end{proof}